Jordalenko/Wern-Fawr-B-B/README.md

 - Unnecessary elements (p, strong) were deleted.
 - many unnecessary trailing slashes were deleted.

-W3 Validation of css flagged one error.
+W3 Validation of css flagged no errors.

 - Too many values in .card-img-top for 'center/cover'.
 Deleted center value.